Continuing with an Unplanned Pregnancy

 Continuing the pregnancy is just one of a few choices you have.

 The decision is about your future, and the future of the child if you decide to take the pregnancy to term.
 This choice, is yours to make.
 Remember to take your time and know that you can seek advice from specialist organisations to decide if continuing the pregnancy and parent a child is the right choice for you.
-Other possible options include continuing the pregnancy and arranging adoption, or to end the pregnancy with abortion care services in England.
+Other possible options include continuing the pregnancy and arranging adoption, or to end the pregnancy with abortion care services.

 We're here to help 24/7.
 Get in touch.